transferwise/pipelinewise/docs/user_guide/resync.rst

     $ pipelinewise partial_sync_table --target <target_id> --tap <tap_id> --table schema.table --column column_name --start_value start_value_from_column --end_value end_value_from_column

-if there is no end_value then it will load from start_value to the end of the table and will update the bookmark in the internal state file.
+**note** if there is no end_value, the internal state file will be updated with the replication value (gtid, wal, etc) that was captured at the start of the partial sync

 .. warning::